-As of December 31, 2012, Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), John Murray, Chief Financial Officer of NCM, and Evan Stone, the former Vice President and General Counsel of NCM, held the following executive officer and board of director positions with the Company: Chairman of the Board and Executive Chairman, Chief Financial Officer, and General Counsel and Secretary, respectively.
+As of December 31, 2013, Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), and John Murray, Chief Financial Officer of NCM, held the following executive officer and board of director positions with the Company: Chairman of the Board and Executive Chairman, and Chief Financial Officer, respectively.
 NCM is the General Partner of Newcastle, which owns 48,614,513 shares of Common Stock.
-At the annual meeting of stockholders of the Company held on January 20, 2011, the stockholders of the Company elected Clinton Coleman (Managing Director at NCM) and James Dvorak (Managing Director at NCM) to serve as directors of the Company.
+Clinton Coleman (Managing Director at NCM) and James Dvorak (Managing Director at NCM) also serve as directors of the Company.

 The Company's corporate headquarters are located at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, which are also the offices of NCM.
 The Company occupies a portion of NCM space on a month-to-month basis at \$2,500 per month, pursuant to a services agreement entered into between the parties.
 Pursuant to the services agreement, the Company receives the use of NCM's facilities and equipment and accounting, legal and administrative services from employees of NCM.
-The Company incurred expenses pursuant to the services agreement totaling approximately \$23,000 for the years ended December 31, 2012 and 2011, respectively.
-The Company owed NCM \$0 as of December 31, 2012 and 2011, under the services agreement.
+The Company incurred expenses pursuant to the services agreement totaling approximately \$30,000 for the years December 31, 2013 and 2012.
+The Company owed NCM \$0 as of December 31, 2013 and 2012, under the services agreement.

 The Company has an agreement with an unconsolidated affiliate to provide management and administrative services, as well as sharing of space.
-For each of the years ended December 31, 2012 and 2011, management fee and rental income from the unconsolidated affiliate amounted to approximately \$110,000.
+Management fee and rental income from the unconsolidated affiliate amounted to approximately \$110,000 for the years December 31, 2013 and 2012.

-On July 31, 2012, the Company effected a repurchase of 8,000,000 shares of its Common Stock involving an affiliate (See Note 10).
+On July 31, 2012, the Company effected a repurchase of 8,000,000 shares of Common Stock involving an affiliate (See Note 10).